QUIT that dead-end job, NOW!

 Nobody likes to job search, or do interviews for that matter, but we all need to progress in life, to become the person we should be.

 Before you ask yourself these questions, get rid of the following “excuses” that you will have in your minds right now.

-Here’s the the reasons people stay in their jobs.
+Here are the reasons people stay in their jobs: